 For any reproductive-age PCOS patient on GLP-1 therapy who is not actively trying to conceive, effective contraception is part of the protocol.
 That is true for all GLP-1 use — not specific to PCOS — but PCOS patients should be especially careful for two reasons.

-First, PCOS itself is associated with cycle irregularity, and the cycle improvements produced by GLP-1 therapy can produce ovulation in a patient who was anovulatory for years.
-The return of ovulation is a real benefit of the therapy.
-It also makes accidental pregnancy more likely than it was before.
+First, PCOS itself is associated with cycle irregularity, and some patients with PCOS have experienced changes in cycle patterns during GLP-1 therapy in published reports; ovulation can return in a patient who was anovulatory for years.
+If ovulation returns — whatever the cause — accidental pregnancy becomes more likely than it was before.
 Contraception planning has to keep up.

 Non-oral contraceptive methods — IUD, implant, ring, patch — are not affected by GLP-1's gastric-emptying effect and can be a cleaner choice during therapy if cycle and androgen management are already addressed by other means.